-GEONETCast is part of the Group on Earth Observation's contribution to the organization of the Global Earth Observing System of Systems (GEOSS) and is led by three regional infrastructure providers: EUMETSAT in Europe (EUMETCAST), Chinese Meteorological Administration (CMA) in the Asia-Pacific region (CMACast), and NOAA in the Western Hemisphere (GEONETCast Americas).
+GEONETCast is part of the Group on Earth Observation's contribution to the organization of the Global Earth Observing System of Systems (GEOSS) and is led by three regional infrastructure providers: EUMETSAT in Europe (EUMETCast), Chinese Meteorological Administration (CMA) in the Asia-Pacific region (CMACast), and NOAA in the Western Hemisphere.

 In 2007, the U.S. National Oceanic and Atmospheric Administration (NOAA) awarded a commercial services contract to enable expansion of GEONETCast into the Americas, and the service went operational in early 2008.
-Easy to-use, low-cost receiving stations will be operational in over 10 Western Hemisphere countries by 2009.
-The service uses the commercial Intelsat-9 (IS-9) satellite to broadcast environmental and other observation data to an area covering most of North, Central, and South America.
-A map of the coverage area can be found here.
+In 2019, easy to-use, low-cost receiving stations are operational in over 80 Western Hemisphere countries.

 The service uses the commercial Intelsat-21 satellite to broadcast environmental and other observation data to an area covering most of North, Central, and South America.
 A map of the coverage area can be seen to the right.